Introduction to Ionic

 @ionic/angular includes all the functionality that Angular developers would expect coming from Ionic 2/3, and integrates with core Angular libraries, like the Angular router.

 Ionic now has official support for the popular React library.
-Ionic React lets React developers use their existing web skills to build apps that target iOS, Android, the web, and the desktop.
+Ionic React lets React developers use their existing web skills to build apps that target iOS, Android, and the web.
 With

 @ionic/react, you can use all the core Ionic components, but in a way that feels like using native React components.